dmshvetsov/iamdidev.github.io/content/blog/tech/2019-02-11-essential-books-that-every-programmer-should-read.md

 ---
 title: Essential Books That Every Programmer Should Read
 date: 2019-02-11
-description: The books recommendations from the Bozhidar talk, lists by Uncle Bob, and Kent Beck, books from blog posts by Jeff Atwood and DHH.
+description: The books recommendations from the Bozhidar's talk, lists by Uncle Bob, and Kent Beck, books from blog posts by Jeff Atwood and DHH.
 ---

 > Never ask advice of someone with whom you wouldn’t want to trade places